liavjulio/Flask-openai/README.md

 2. Build and run the containers:
    #### docker-compose up --build

+3. edit the api env file to held your secret openai key.

 ### Test
 To run the tests, use the following command:
 #### docker-compose run web pytest